DiraGeoSystems/LocationFinder.QGIS/README.md

 ## Technical Notes

-- a Python Plugin for QGIS
+- this is a Python Plugin for QGIS
 - initial template created with the QGIS Plugin Builder, see <http://g-sherman.github.io/Qgis-Plugin-Builder/>
 - the plugin itself consists of the [location_finder](./location_finder/)